 It’s also important to know which kinds of assets you can copyright.
 Image credit: AmazonAWS

-This might seem like a complicated process, but once you understand the necessary steps and the agencies involved it becomes as simple as filing any regular paperwork.
-Now, let us begin on the road of how to copyright and register your content.
+This might seem like a complicated process, but once you understand the necessary steps and the agencies involved, it becomes as simple as filing any regular paperwork.
+Now, let us begin with how to copyright and register your content.

 Luckily, this is not a particularly complex process.
 Still, it’s important to know what you’re doing.
 Let’s take a look at how to register a copyright in five easy steps.